< Back to blog

 Why does an OR schedule fall apart during the day?

 OR schedules fall apart because they are built on static assumptions.
-Research across 66,561 cases found a systematic 22-minute underestimation of case duration per 8-hour OR block, and a global meta-analysis found 18% of surgeries are cancelled on the day they are scheduled.
+A Mayo Clinic and University of Pennsylvania review of 34,561 US surgical cases found 73.1% of cancellations occurred before patients arrived, driven by administrative and scheduling failures.
+Research across 66,561 cases found a systematic 22-minute underestimation of case duration per 8-hour block.
 Compounding of small duration errors, PACU holds, and add-on cases produces the collapse OR managers experience daily.

-What percentage of surgeries get cancelled on the day of surgery?
+What percentage of surgeries get cancelled in US hospitals?

 What are the most common reasons OR schedules change last minute?